martinkearn/Bot-Guided-Search/README.md

 ### Microsoft Store Scenario

-The scenario this bot is built around is the [Microsoft store](https://www.microsoft.com/en-gb/store/b/home), but could be applied to any scenario that requires a bot that guides users to an online location either on the internet or internal locations such as SharePoint.
+This bot is built around helping users find items on the [Microsoft store](https://www.microsoft.com/en-gb/store/b/home), but could be applied to any scenario that requires a bot that guides users to an online location either on the internet or internal locations such as SharePoint.

 This bot will help users locate and learn about items on the Microsoft store by providing values to categories via natural language.

 ### Categories

-A category is analogous to a piece of metadata for a search result and are used to determine which link mappings (if any) are shown to the user.
+A category is analogous to a piece of metadata for a search result and are used to determine which links (if any) are shown to the user.

 In the Microsoft store scenario, there are several categories:

 * `ProductFamily`: i.e. Surface, Xbox, Office, Windows
-* `Product`: i.e..
-Surface Pro 6, Surface Go, Windows 10 professional, Xbox One X
+* `Product`: i.e. Surface Pro 6, Surface Go, Windows 10 professional, Xbox One X
 * `Memory`: i.e. 16gb
 * `Storage`: i.e. 512gb
 * `Connectivity`: i.e. Wifi, LTE